 Splitting Nevada and California, Lake Tahoe is known for its incredible scenery and tons to see and do year-round.
-The California side of Lake Tahoe, also known as South Lake Tahoe, is one of the state's most popular honeymoon destinations, and it's easy to see why - not only is the crystal lake an absolute heaven for romance, but the mountains all around it provide a breathtaking backdrop for everything you do.
+The California side of Lake Tahoe, also known as South Lake Tahoe, is one of the state's most popular honeymoon destinations, and it's easy to see why: not only is the crystal lake an absolute heaven for romance and adventure, but the mountains all around it provide a breathtaking backdrop for everything you do.

-Incredible honeymoon activities abound in all seasons, like skiing in the winter and waterskiing, swimming and boating in the summer.
-You can explore gorgeous hiking trails, bike along mountain paths or soar over the lake dangling from the thrilling hotseat of a hang glider or parasail.
-If outdoor sports aren't so much your thing, don't worry - the scenery is perfect for good old-fashioned honeymoon relaxation.
+Incredible honeymoon activities abound in all seasons, like skiing in the winter and waterskiing, swimming, and boating all summer long.
+You can explore gorgeous hiking trails, bike along mountain paths, or soar over the lake dangling from the hotseat of a hang glider or parasail.
+If outdoor sports aren't so much your thing, don't worry -- the scenery is perfect for good old-fashioned honeymoon relaxation.
 No matter what you're into, the California side of Lake Tahoe is the perfect place for a romantic getaway unlike any other.

-On any honeymoon in Lake Tahoe, California, you'll want to visit the hip little towns that surround the lake with all their intimate restaurants, funky shops and hotels and resorts with romantic lake and mountain views.
-Escape to Lake Tahoe, California, and prepare yourselves for the honeymoon of a lifetime.
+On any honeymoon in Lake Tahoe, California, you'll want to visit the hip little towns that surround the lake with all their intimate restaurants, funky shops, and hotels and resorts with romantic lake and mountain views.
+Escape to Lake Tahoe for a unique world filled to the brim with honeymoon fun!

 Our Top Recommendations